alphagov/govuk-prototype-kit/README.md

 - [Installation guide for new users (non technical)](https://govuk-prototype-kit.herokuapp.com/docs/install/introduction)
 - [Installation guide for developers (technical)](https://govuk-prototype-kit.herokuapp.com/docs/install/developer-install-instructions)

+## Node version requirements

+We always recommend you use the [current long term support (LTS) version of Node.js](https://github.com/nodejs/release#release-schedule).

+The Prototype Kit always supports at least the current and previous LTS releases.

 ## Support

 The GOV.UK Prototype Kit is maintained by the Government Digital Service.
 If you’ve got a question or need support you can: